 And we made the shape definition process more flexible.
 It forced us to make a small breaking change but it was worth it.
 By the way, here are a couple of lines on how to migrate to 9.0 painlessly.

-Gantt received a couple of pleasant updates and can now:
+Gantt received a couple of pleasant updates and now can:

 - convert dates to the UTC format

 Resource management in Gantt leaped further.
 Users can now define working calendars for each resource individually.
 It can be useful when some resources (e.g. workers) have irregular working days and days off.

 Spreadsheet is improved with a couple of minor yet useful updates.

 Conditional formatting took a step forward and starting from version 9.0, you can create as many conditions as your project requires.

 You can now define behaviour of the empty cells during export, namely stub them.
 A stubbed cell is a cell that is truly empty.
 When a cell is empty but not stubbed it keeps occupying its space.
 On the contrary, when a cell is stubbed it is completely blank and gets overflowed by the closest cell value.